BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_07.md

 Next, we must go find Amber.
 Re-enter Aquamarine Cave, Rock Climb to the right, then follow the path down to the basement as we did before.
 Take the second ladder down to the depths.
 All the way on the right, you can Rock Climb to *TM20 Safeguard*!

 Climb back up the ladder and Rock Climb to the left.
-Pick up the *Water Stone* as well as the hidden *2 Pearls* and *2 Blue Shards*, then go down the ladder.
+Pick up the *Water Stone* as well as the hidden *2 Pearls* and *2 Blue Shards*.
+Use Rock Smash to reach the top of this area.
+Pick up the hidden *Repel*, *Green Shard*, and *Exp.
+Candy M*.
+In the treasure chest is *3 Exp.
+Candy XL*, and *Macho Brace*.
+To the right, get the hidden *Telluric Seed* and the shining *Aquamarine Ore*!
+Backtrack to the bottom left and go down the ladder.

 Grab the hidden *Fresh Water* and *Ether*, then go to the top right.
 After the conversation, decline the fast travel request, because there is a ladder to a new area in the bottom right side of this map: take it.
 Get the hidden *Green Shard* and go right.